stroblhofwarte/StroblCap/README.md

   Astro/StroblCap/ch[1..4] to set the output power between a value of 0-100 (%) and
   Astro/StroblCap/ch[1..4]/state to report back the power level (also 0-100).

+The MQTT topics use the power value + 100, the valid range from 0-100(%) is mapped to 100-200.
+The payload contains only one single byte.

 For a complete setup a MQTT broker is required in the network setup of the telescope.
 For Win10 the mosquitto broker is a good decision.
 Please do not forgett to open the firewall for the mosquitto process: